-- Cash and cash equivalents, restricted cash, hotel and other receivables, accounts payable and other liabilities The carrying amounts reported in the consolidated balance sheets for these financial instruments approximate fair value because of their short maturities. - Variable rate mortgage notes payable and borrowings under the Revolver and Term Loans The carrying amounts reported in the consolidated balance sheets for these financial instruments approximate fair value, as they bear interest at market rates.
-The Company determined that its variable rate mortgage notes payable and borrowings under the Revolver and Term Loans are classified in Level 3 of the fair value hierarchy.

-• Fixed rate mortgage notes payable - The fair value estimated at December 31, 2014 and 2013 of \$171.1 million and \$188.0 million, respectively, is calculated based on the net present value of payments over the term of the loans using estimated market rates for similar mortgage loans with similar terms and loan to value ratios.
-As a result, the Company determined that its fixed rate mortgage notes payable in their entirety are classified in Level 3 of the fair value hierarchy.
-The carrying value of fixed rate mortgage notes payable at December 31, 2014 and 2013 was \$165.7 million and \$182.7 million, respectively.
+- Cash and cash equivalents, restricted cash reserves, hotel and other receivables, accounts payable and other liabilities The carrying amounts reported in the consolidated balance sheets for these financial instruments approximate fair value because of their short term maturities. - Variable rate mortgage loans and borrowings under the Revolver and Term Loans The carrying amounts reported in the consolidated balance sheets for these financial instruments approximate fair value as they bear interest at market rates.
+The Company determined that its variable rate mortgage loans and borrowings under the Revolver and Term Loans are classified in Level 3 of the fair value hierarchy. - Fixed rate mortgage loans The fair value estimated at December 31, 2015 and 2014 of \$34.7 million and \$171.1 million, respectively, is calculated based on the net present value of the payments over the term of the loans using estimated market rates for similar mortgage loans with similar terms and loan-to-value ratios.
+As a result, the Company determined that its fixed rate mortgage loans in their entirety are classified in Level 3 of the fair value hierarchy.
+The carrying value of the fixed rate mortgage loans at December 31, 2015 and 2014 was \$34.5 million and \$165.7 million, respectively.